 The same will be true of our next Manifesto.

-Following the approval of the Manifesto Themes at the AGM in Liverpool, the members of the Manifesto Working Group want to continue a dialogue with members as we draft the Civic Manifesto Document that will be launched in 2014 at the Party Political conferences.
+The members of the Manifesto Working Group want to continue a dialogue with members as we draft the Civic Manifesto Document that will be launched at the end of May.
 This will give us time to influence the Political Party manifestos.

 Join the Debate